Kids 5 to 11 now eligible for updated COVID booster

 “I would recommend everyone keep their kids updated on the vaccines so that, you know, everyone can have a great holiday season,” said Corbell.

-This updated booster is a Bivalent vaccine, meaning half of the formulation will be targeted towards the original strain of COVID-19 and the other half will be specifically targeted toward the BA.4 and BA.5 variants.
+This updated booster is a Bivalent vaccine, meaning half of the formulation will be targeted toward the original strain of COVID-19 and the other half will specifically target the BA.4 and BA.5 variants.

 Corbell said the dosage will be the same as the original booster dosage for kids 5 to 11.
 If your child already has their original COVID vaccination series, they will have to wait until 2 months after their last dose to get the new shot.